full-stack-concepts/Node-Typescript-Realtime-Starter/README.md

-# Advanced Reaktime TypeScript Node Starter
+# Advanced Realtime TypeScript Node Starter

 This repository has been developed to provide a Node Typescript application workflow with support for sockets and much more.
 The current verion is not ready yet.
 Community contributions and recommendations for improvements are encouraged and will be most welcome.